oceanprotocol/docs/developers/contracts/data-nfts.md

 <figure><img src="../../.gitbook/assets/wallet/data_nft_open_sea.png" alt=""><figcaption><p>Data NFT on Open Sea</p></figcaption></figure>

-Ocean’s data NFT factory can deploy different types of data NFTs based on a variety of templates.
-Some templates could be tuned for data unions, others for DeFi, and others yet for enterprise use cases.

 Something else that we’re super excited about in the data NFTs is a cutting-edge standard called [ERC725](https://github.com/ERC725Alliance/erc725/blob/main/docs/ERC-725.md) being driven by our friends at [Lukso](https://lukso.network/about).
 The ERC725y feature enables the NFT owner (or a user with the “store updater” role) to input and update information in a key-value store.
 These values can be viewed externally by anyone.

 ERC725y is incredibly flexible and can be used to store any string; you could use it for anything from additional metadata to encrypted values.
 This helps future-proof the data NFTs and ensure that they are suitable for a wide range of projects that have not been launched yet.
 As you can imagine, the inclusion of ERC725y has huge potential and we look forward to seeing the different ways people end up using it.
 If you’re interested in using this, take a look at [EIP725](https://eips.ethereum.org/EIPS/eip-725#erc725y).